Wyoming lands Tulsa transfer Sam Griffin, seventh player to sign with the Cowboys this spring

 The 6-foot-3 Griffin averaged a team-high 15.2 points for the Golden Hurricane with 63 made 3s last season.
 During the 2021-22 season, he averaged 14.6 points with 67 made 3s.

-“Sam is a proven playmaker at the high D1 level who can create for himself and teammates,” UW head coach Jeff Linder said in a statement.
+“Sam is a proven playmaker at the high DI level who can create for himself and teammates,” UW head coach Jeff Linder said in a statement.

 Griffin is the third player the Cowboys have signed with only one year of eligibility remaining.